Does Homeowners Insurance Cover Earthquakes?

 Floods

-Floods are never covered by a homeowners insurance policy, and they are also not covered by earthquake insurance.
-You’ll need to purchase a separate flood insurance endorsement even if the flood is a byproduct of an earthquake.
+A homeowners insurance policy never covers floods and is not covered by earthquake insurance.
+You'll need to purchase a separate flood insurance endorsement even if the flood is a byproduct of an earthquake.

 Vehicle Damage

-If your car is damaged by an earthquake, your earthquake policy and your auto policy will not cover the repair or a replacement.
+If an earthquake damages your car, your earthquake and auto policies will not cover the repair or replacement.

-To get coverage for your automobile, you need to buy “comprehensive insurance” from your auto policy, which will pay for damage from hazards that are not related to collisions, such as earthquakes.
+To get coverage for your automobile, you need to buy "comprehensive insurance" from your auto policy, which will pay for damage from hazards unrelated to collisions, such as earthquakes.

 So, you'll be covered if a tree falls on your car.